FreemanJE/etukas-messageboard/README.md

 2. `/server` - this contains the backend code
     - This will run on port `3001`

+### Run the Function
+Both the front and back end can be run with `npm run dev` at the root

 ### Backend

 The backend is stored in the `/server` folder